moddedmc-wiki/fabric-modding-wiki/content/3.blocks/index.md

 ---

 #title
-Adding Items
+Adding Blocks

 #description
-Learn how to register your own custom items; food, tools, armor and weapons.
+Learn how to register your own custom blocks; block entities, blockstates, containers and more.
 ::

 :category-index-contents